 Most plants do well with mildly acidic conditions.
 It keeps the nutrients moving, preventing them from becoming locked up but preventing the roots becoming overwhelmed.
 Many fungi and other nasties struggle at lower pH, so you can protect your roots from disease with a mindful control of acidity.

 In general, a pH of between 5.5 and 6.5 is a good choice.
-Most plants in hydro will do very around that point.
+Most plants in hydro will do very well around that point.
 If you’re planting a variety of different crops a mildly acidic solution will keep them all happy enough.

 Remarkably, basil thrives in quite acidic conditions.
-They’ll keep plodding along quite happily at a pH as low as 4.
+They’ll keep chugging along quite happily at a pH as low as 4.
 It’s far lower than almost all plants and makes basil far more resistant to root diseases than most.

 While they love a bit of acid, hydroponic basil does best at between pH 5.5 and 6.
 Given they’re a warm water crop that needs tepid nutrients a bit of acid is good insurance against disease.

 Hydroponic blueberries are another crop that loves acidic soils.
 Commercial growers keep their greenhouse bushes in a soil free medium that’s at a pH between 4.2 and 5.5.
 They’re prone to nutritional deficiencies or damage if their medium slips out of that range.
-Watch for salt burns and die back of young leaves as this indicates your pH is off.
+Watch for salt burns and dieback of young leaves as this indicates your pH is off.